 Extremely high doses of Berberine can cause digestive distress, so it’s best to spread out your dosage throughout the day.
 An easy way to ensure you're taking the right amount is to follow the guidelines on the label.

-While you don’t have to take berberine with meals, it’s best to do so, especially if you’re looking to take advantage of its effects on blood sugar and metabolic activity.
+While you don’t have to take berberine with meals, it’s best to do so, especially if you’re looking to take advantage of its effects on metabolic activity.
 This way, it will be able to get right to work on all of the sugars and nutrients that are coming in.